baloyitentswalo246-del/SkillsTrackApp/documentation.md

 # choose platform and firebase (React)

-# The auth components used throughout this guide are available from that registry, including sign-in-auth-screen, sign-up-auth-screen, email-link-auth-screen, oauth-screen, phone-auth-screen,google-sign-in-button
+# The auth components - including sign-in-auth-screen, sign-up-auth-screen, email-link-auth-screen, oauth-screen, phone-auth-screen,google-sign-in-button

-# add the components you want to use
+# add the components we want to use

-# React apps without shadcn/ui, install
+# Install React apps without shadcn/ui

 2. Initialize FirebaseUI

-# Create a shared UI store with initializeUI, pass it to your framework integration.
+# Create a shared UI store with initializeUI, pass it to our framework integration.

 3. Include styles

 # Include the FirebaseUI styles(css)

-4. Set up sign-in methode
+4. Set up sign-in methods

 # Email address and password